Home Emerging Technology Will Street Lights Become the Location of Choice for Sensors?

 One of the key survey questions focused on the international Zhaga-D4i product certification regime launched in 2021 in conjunction with the DALI Alliance.
 At the time of the survey, only 10 of the 41 suppliers identified in the project had chosen to certify one or more of their products.
 Of the survey respondents, 20% were not intending to seek certification or were unsure that they would while a further 43% said they were planning to or in the process of seeking certification.
 However, the rate of new certifications by suppliers who have not previously certified a device appears low in the public registry.

 The project team also looked at the communications approach being taken by the suppliers of smart city sensors.
-Zhaga Book 18 intends for sensor data to go via the DALI power supply and then out the smart street lighting controls device to the Central Management System (CMS) for the lighting controls provider.
-However, 63% of survey respondents who sold smart city sensors said that they were either communicating independently via communication chips in their sensors (e.g., NB-IoT or LoRaWAN) or preferred to communicate independently if given the choice.
+Zhaga Book 18 does not restrict how sensors communicate.
+Sensor data can be channelled via the DALI Bus in the luminaire and then transmit via the smart street lighting controls device to the Central Management System (CMS) for the lighting controls provider.
+However, by not restricting how sensors communicate, the Zhaga standard also allows sensors to communicate independently.
+63% of survey respondents who sold smart city sensors said that they were either communicating independently via communication chips in their sensors (e.g., via NB-IoT or LoRaWAN) or preferred to communicate independently given that Zhaga Book 18 does not restrict the choice of communications approach.

-Based on the survey results and direct feedback from suppliers of smart city sensors, the project team concluded trying to channel general purpose sensor data through a DALI power supply and out to a street lighting CMS was proving challenging for supplier.
+Based on the survey results and direct discussions with suppliers of smart city sensors, the project team concluded that trying to channel general purpose sensor data via the DALI Bus and out to a street lighting CMS was proving challenging for some suppliers.
 The path of least resistance for many suppliers was to include a communications chip in their sensor and send the data directly to their own CMS or to a general smart city platform.

 In terms of device costs, the survey results indicated that 75% of smart street lighting controls providers and 63% of motion sensor suppliers were selling their devices for less than 100 Euros.
 Costs for smart city sensors were much more varied, ranging from below 100 Euros to 600 Euros.
 The project team concluded that the early stage of the market for these smart city sensors, the lower volumes and the complexity of some sensors were the likely root causes of the wide range of pricing.